nebiyu-getachew/Assignment_Report/README.md

 # **README**

 ## **1. Overview**
 This project implements a **data engineering pipeline** to process, store, and analyze transactional data for a retail business.
-The solution follows a modular approach using **PySpark** for data processing, **PostgreSQL/Snowflake** for storage, and SQL queries for business insights.
+The solution follows a modular approach using **Pandas** and **PySpark** for data processing, **Snowflake** for storage, and SQL queries for business insights.
 The pipeline adheres to a **star schema design** for optimized storage and efficient querying, ensuring scalability and maintainability.

 ## **2. Solution Breakdown**